-Jennifer explained how to use SWOT analysis with a matrix, with rows for internal organizational issues and external environmental ones, plus columns to collect what is helpful and harmful.
+Jennifer explained how to execute SWOT analysis with a matrix, with rows for internal organizational issues and external environmental ones, plus columns to collect what is helpful and harmful.

-As an example, she talked about a digital marketing agency.
+As a SWOT analysis example, she talked about a digital marketing agency.
 She then collected the company’s strengths, weaknesses, opportunities and threats—both internally and externally.

 The next step is to take this data and build a strategy based on it.
 With a clear picture of where you stand in context, which has been mapped out on the SWOT matrix, it is then possible to find a winning path through this landscape.